 Prospective Postgraduate Research Students

 The School of Engineering has an international reputation for its research activities and currently has an annual research income of €10 million.
+It awards PhD, MSc by Research and MAI (Ind.) degrees.
 This serves to support both graduate students and postdoctoral fellows who work in a stimulating environment with modern facilities and equipment.
 Suitably qualified candidates can apply for registration as a graduate student working in the research areas outlined below and research funding often provides scholarships for research Masters and Doctoral students, to cover the registration, course fees and living costs of research students.
 Currently, there are over 110 postgraduate research students and a significant number of postdoctoral fellows and research associates, many of whom are from other European and non-European countries.

 Interested candidates are advised to make direct contact with the relevant academic staff member in the first instance.
 Information on the research activities of the staff can be obtained from the discipline links below.